apache/trafficcontrol/docs/source/api/cdns_name_snapshot.rst

 :contentServers: An object containing keys which are the (short) hostnames of the Edge-Tier :term:`cache server` s in the CDN; the values corresponding to those keys are routing information for said servers

 	:cacheGroup:       The name of the Cache Group to which the server belongs
-	:deliveryServices: An object containing keys which are the names of :term:`Delivery Service`\ s to which this :term:`cache server` is assigned; the values corresponding to those keys are arrays of FQDNs that resolve to this :term:`cache server`
+	:deliveryServices: An object containing keys which are the names of :term:`Delivery Services` to which this :term:`cache server` is assigned; the values corresponding to those keys are arrays of FQDNs that resolve to this :term:`cache server`

 		.. note:: Only Edge-tier :term:`cache server` s can be assigned to a Delivery SErvice, and therefore this field will only be present when ``type`` is ``"EDGE"``.